Gustavo Ruiz Díaz

-Gustavo Ruiz Díaz (born September 29, 1981 in Concordia) is an Argentine footballer who currently plays for Brown de Adrogué.
+Gustavo Ruiz Díaz (born September 29, 1981, in Concordia) is an Argentine footballer who currently plays for Brown de Adrogué.

 Career

-He started and played most of his playing for Club Atlético Los Andes in the lower divisions of Argentine football.
+He started most of his games playing for Club Atlético Los Andes in the lower divisions of Argentine football.
 He became one of the most important members of his team, so much that he was named captain of the squad for his last two seasons.
 In April 2008 Ruiz Díaz was signed by Ecuadorian giants Emelec on a one-year contract.
 In 2009, Diaz was signed by Club Comunicaciones.